stackhpc/waldur-fluxcd-gitops-demo/README.md

 The Waldur Helm chart configuration may need to contain some sensitive values such as OIDC client secrets, this can pose a challenge when all of the required configuration is maintained in a remote Git repository.
 The recommended solution is to use Kubernetes [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
-The following is a 'worked example' of adding Keycloak login functionality to your Waldur deployment.
+The following is a 'worked example' of adding Keycloak login functionality to your Waldur deployment while following recommended best practices for secure secret management.

-First, create a client in your Keycloak for Waldur to use - see [these](https://docs.waldur.com/admin-guide/identities/keycloak/))
+First, create a client in your Keycloak for Waldur to use - see [these](https://docs.waldur.com/admin-guide/identities/keycloak/)
 Waldur docs for detailed instructions but ignore the final section on 'Configuring Waldur', this will be done via the Helm values instead.